- Phaser pedals are a staple of pedalboards worldwide.

 Like most things in music, there are no rules!
 But there are still some important things to keep in mind when it comes to placing your phaser in your signal chain.

-Generally speaking, a phaser should go somewhere towards the end of the chain after your reverbs and delays.
-This is because the ‘notched’ effect can become obscured by overdrive and modulation effects later on in the signal path.
+Generally speaking, a phaser should go towards the end of the chain after your reverbs and delays.
+This is because the ‘notched’ effect can become obscured by overdrive and modulation effects later in the signal path.

 Again, there is no right or wrong.
 An effects loop allows you to place your pedals after the distortion on your amp.

-We’d definitely say experiment with sounds, although it is common to only put modulation effects within the effects loop.
+We’d say experiment with sounds, although it is common to only put modulation effects within the effects loop.
 Adding an overdrive pedal here will ruin your amp’s natural distortion tone.

 Are Analog Phasers Better Than Digital Phasers?

 In truth, when it comes to pedals, there will always be those who favor analog.
 However, digital pedals are so advanced that they still sound great and open up many options for tonal possibilities.